brandonyph/MLP-Animation/README.md

 }
 ```

+# Generate the baisc canvas based on a simple list

 ``` r
 array <- c(4,6,8,6,3)
 layers <- length(array)
 df <- generate_data(no_nodes_per_layer = array)
 df <- as.data.frame(df)
 ```

+# Create a simple neural network to be plotted

 ``` r
 ###Create neural network